dotnet/roslynator/README.md

 * RCS1090 - Add 'ConfigureAwait(false)' to awaitable expression
 * RCS1091 - Remove empty region
 * RCS1092 - Add empty line after last statement in do statement
+* RCS1093 - Remove file with no code
+* RCS1094 - Declare using directive on top level

 ### List of Refactorings